 Tasting menu £145/£170

 As obvious as inclusion as there was ever going to be, really.
 Solstice has probably been designed for a star from its inception, with minimal plates engineered to perfection, expensive ingredients, and the price tag to match it.
-Yet to visit, thanks to that last one, but rest assured reports say it matches up to everything you’ll hear about it.
-Unfortunately, a Michelin star likely just means the price can stretch even higher 🫤.
+It’s as special occasion as you’ll find on this list, but brining a higher standard of restaurant to the city will have a halo effect that’s wider reaching.
+Unfortunately, a Michelin star likely just means the price can stretch even higher. 🫤

 Tasting menu £175